learn-co-curriculum/dsc-git-branches/README.md

 fbee832 Started new-feature (aviflombaum, 2 days ago)
 ```

 See, we can't push all those commits.
-Wouldn't it have been great if we simply isolated our work on new-feature into it's own copy of our code so that until it's done, we could have deployed the commit that fixes the application?
+Wouldn't it have been great if we simply isolated our work on new-feature into its own copy of our code so that until it's done, we could have deployed the commit that fixes the application?
 We can do exactly this using a feature in git called branches.

 ## Making a branch with `git branch`